beta-nu-theta-chi/branding/README.md

 5. Releases:
     - For the GitHub release, a zip file will be made containing all the variants
     - For the nix flake, all raw files are provided in the `result` folder
+    - An additional attribute `.#branding-nopng` is provided for quicker builds